YassineDev1/Laravel-docs/README.md

 - [Querying Relationships](Querying_Relationships.md): Master the art of querying and retrieving related records in your database.
 - [Form Validation](Validation.md): Discover techniques for validating user input and ensuring data integrity in your application.
 - [Middleware](Middleware.md): Gain insights into middleware and learn how to intercept and modify HTTP requests and responses in Laravel.
-- [Authentication](Authentication.md): Learn how to implement user authentication and authorization in your Laravel application.

 Feel free to explore these files in any order that suits your learning needs.
 Each file provides comprehensive documentation and examples for its corresponding topic.